Seer: Language Instructed Video Prediction with Latent Diffusion Models

-\textbf{Machine Evaluation.~~} We evaluate the text-conditioned video prediction of several baseline methods on Something Something-V2 (SSv2) (with 2 reference frames) and Bridgedata (with 1 reference frame).
+\textbf{Machine Evaluation.~~} We evaluate the text-conditioned video prediction of several baseline methods on Something Something-V2 (SSv2) (with 2 reference frames), Bridgedata (with 1 reference frame) and Epic-Kitchens-100 (Epic100) (with 1 reference frame).
 Additionally, we conduct several ablation studies of our proposed modules on SSv2.
 We report the Fréchet Video Distance (FVD) and Kernel Video Distance (KVD) metrics in our evaluation.
-FVD and KVD are calculated with the Kinetics-400 pre-trained I3D model~\cite{i3d}.
-We evaluate FVD and KVD on 2,048 SSv2 samples and 5,558 Bridgedata samples in the validation sets.
-For FVD metrics, we follow the evaluation code of VideoGPT~\cite{videogpt}.
-We further evaluate the class-conditioned video prediction of our method on the UCF-101 dataset~\cite{ucf101} and present the comparison results in Appendix~\ref{appendix:sec:ucf101}.
+FVD and KVD are calculated with the Kinetics-400 pre-trained I3D model~\citep{i3d}.
+We evaluate FVD and KVD on 2,048 SSv2 samples, 5,558 Bridgedata samples and 9,342 Epic100 samples in the validation sets.
+For FVD metrics, we follow the evaluation code of VideoGPT~\citep{videogpt}.
+We further evaluate the class-conditioned video prediction of our method on the UCF-101 dataset and present the comparison results in Appendix~\ref{appendix:sec:ucf101}.

 \textbf{Human Evaluation.~~} Besides evaluating the models on the standard validation sets, we also manually modify the text prompts to provide richer testing results, called text-conditioned video manipulation.
-Because of the absence of ground-truth frames, we conducted a human evaluation of text-conditioned video manipulation using 99 video clips from the validation set of SSv2.
+Because of the absence of ground-truth frames, we conducted a human evaluation of text-conditioned video manipulation (TVM) using 99 video clips from the validation set of SSv2.
 We manually modified partial text prompts and generated 99 predicted videos for each method.
 Then, we invited 54 anonymous evaluators to rate the quality of the prediction, with a higher priority placed on the semantic contents in the videos and an intermediate priority placed on the fidelity of the video frames.
-We report the percentage of overall preference choices among the 99 video clips.
-More details are introduced in Appendix~\ref{appendix:sec:humaneval}.
+We report the overall preference choices among the 99 video clips.
+More details are introduced in Appendix~\ref{appendix:sec:humaneval}